ashwin9798/Gopher-Trace/README.md

 `go run main.go`

-The file returned is a .ppm file, which can be viewed using ToyViewer for OS X, or some other software on other systems (haven't looked into it).
+This command will only work if you have Go installed on your system (https://golang.org/dl/).
+The file returned is a .ppm file, which can be viewed using ToyViewer for OS X, or some other software on other systems.
+I may add a configuration that returns a png, but haven't gotten there yet.

 # Progression of image